 1. Uses Minimal Oil

-Air frying cuts calories by about 75% plus has less fat.
+Air frying cuts calories by about 75% and has less fat.
 The best thing about air fryers is that you don’t have to sacrifice taste.
 The gadget achieves almost a similar feat as deep frying.
-A deep fryer, on the other hand, uses about 1 to 4 quarts of oil.
-You, therefore, expect numerous oil residues on your food.
+On the other hand, a deep fryer uses about 1 to 4 quarts of oil.

-Minimal consumption of calories helps to avoid diseases such as obesity and diabetes type 2.
-In a society that weight gain and obesity are rising steadily, it’s perhaps the time to become health-conscious.
+Minimal calorie consumption helps avoid diseases such as obesity and type 2 diabetes.
+In a society where weight gain and obesity are rising steadily, it’s perhaps the time to become more health-conscious.

 On the other hand, for some people, a healthy lifestyle involves switching to a vegetarian diet.
 This appliance lets you do that easily.
 It cooks vegetables excellently.
 You can make your switch today and enjoy healthy cooking.